UPM-NTHC/PH-RoadSafetyIG/StructureDefinition-rs-observation-gcs.md

 **Usages:**

-* Examples for this Profile: [Observation/rs-example-observation-gcs](Observation-rs-example-observation-gcs.md) and [Observation/rs-minimum-example-obs-gcs](Observation-rs-minimum-example-obs-gcs.md)
+* Examples for this Profile: [Observation/RSMinimumExampleObsGcs](Observation-RSMinimumExampleObsGcs.md) and [Observation/rs-example-observation-gcs](Observation-rs-example-observation-gcs.md)

 You can also check for [usages in the FHIR IG Statistics](https://packages2.fhir.org/xig/example.fhir.ph.roadsafety|current/StructureDefinition/rs-observation-gcs)